Starting out can be difficult. In the first few weeks, you will experience many new things. We aim to help you find your

 Application to courses and seminars

-As a rule you have to enroll to the courses and seminars you have chosen via the Campus portal of the University of Tübingen.
+As a rule you have to enroll to the courses and seminars you have chosen via the ALMA portal of the University of Tübingen.
 A small number of faculties offer other ways to enroll: Check with the faculties during orientation week or at Student Counseling Service.

 Organizing your studies / administrative matters

 The page “Administrative matters” offers many helpful information.

 The staff members of the central examinations office of the University of Tübingen are your contact persons for examination matters like deadlines and formal requirements for registering for exams.